 Mobile communication is an essential part of nonprofit’s engagement with its supporters and expansion in the reach of the organization.
 The percentage of emails being read on mobile devices has increased substantially and it is steadily becoming the platform of choice for communication and computation as it can be used on-the-go unlike desktops.

-Data is the most valued resource in any nonprofit organization.
+Data is the most valued resource for any nonprofit organization.
 The amount of data being collected is ever increasing with the additional web, social, and interaction data now being gathered by organizations.
 A large quantity of data mandates us to shift our focus from collecting to analyzing.
 Nonprofits can use this data to understand what communication channels are most effective, how to crowdfund better, how to effectively facilitate events or peer-to-peer fundraising, how to increase recurring giving, etc. Data analytics helps in understanding where other nonprofits are successful, how individuals respond to different communication channels and the like.

 Social networking websites and apps are the tools which are being extensively used for communication with stakeholders and will become more pervasive for business and personal use.
 Facebook, LinkedIn, Instagram, Twitter etc provide a wide network of potential donors, volunteers, members, alumni, patrons, supporters, etc. to organize campaigns and reach out to people who otherwise wouldn’t have known about the event or NPO.